xhumiq/sharedops/docs/winscp/guide.md

 > ### Winscp guide to security and connectivity
 > https://winscp.net/eng/docs/protocols

-## Winscp Setup and Connect to GJCC File Server
+## Connect to your regional GJCC File Server

 ### 1. Create a new `Site` Connection